tiendu/tiendu.github.io/src/content/blog/2026-08-28-self-identifying-file-chunks.md

 Those values are consequences of the encoding.

-And some of the encoding itself is visible in the chunks.
+Store the truth once.

+Derive the rest.

 ## Why I like this